 Precision cancer treatments

 Every head and neck cancer is as different as the patient battling it.
 Each has genomic differences unique to that patient’s tumor.
 The tools of precision cancer treatment allow us to examine certain cancers at a cellular level in search of abnormalities that may be driving the cancer’s behavior, and if possible, match those mutations to drugs that are designed to target them.
 The precision cancer treatment program at CTCA has three main components: immunotherapy, targeted therapy and advanced genomic testing.
 These options are not recommended to all patients.
-The Head and Neck Cancer Program team at Southwestern will work with you to determine whether any of these options are recommended for your specific cancer.
+The Head and Neck Cancer Program team at CTCA in Tulsa will work with you to determine whether any of these options are recommended for your specific cancer.

 Immunotherapy uses drugs to trigger the body’s immune system to fight cancer cells.
 Checkpoint inhibitors are a type of immunotherapy designed to disrupt the signaling proteins that allow cancer cells to disguise themselves from the immune system.
 The U.S. Food and Drug Administration has approved two checkpoint inhibitors to treat recurrent or metastatic head and neck cancer that hasn’t responded to chemotherapy: pembrolizumab (Keytruda®) and nivolumab (Opdivo®).

 Targeted therapy uses drugs that target a specific tumor behavior.
 Advanced genomic testing may be used to sequence the tumor’s DNA profile to help identify whether the tumor has mutations that may be targeted with existing drugs.
 One such drug often used in head and neck cancer is designed to block epidermal growth factor receptor (EGFR).
 Research has found that drugs that block EGFR may help slow or stop the growth of certain types of head and neck cancer.